-The function and location of each muscle involved in inhalation and exhalation

-Natural breathing

-o intercostals (internal and external)

-o diaphragm

-Forced inspiration (inhalation)

-accessory muscles - scalenes, pectoralis minor, and sternocleidomastoid.

-Forced expiration (exhalation)

-o accessory muscles - abdominals - transversus

-Differences/interrelationship:

-ventilation - getting air in and out.

-respiration - exchange of gases and transport of gases

-ventilation - air into lungs

-pulmonary diffusion - gaseous exchange in the lungs

-circulation of gases around the body

-tissue diffusion - use of oxygen for energy production and removal of co2

-5.4.
-Outline the process of gaseous exchange.
-Gaseous exchange of oxygen and carbon dioxide in the body

-Between alveoli and capillaries

-oxygen (alveoli) moves from the lungs to the bloodstream (capillaries)

-carbon dioxide passes from the blood (capillaries) to the lungs (alveoli) to be exhaled.
+Forced inspiration (inhalation): Accessory muscles - scalenes, pectoralis minor, and sternocleidomastoid.
+Forced expiration (exhalation): Accessory muscles - abdominals - transversus.
+Differences/interrelationship: Ventilation - getting air in and out.
+Respiration - exchange of gases and transport of gases: Ventilation - air into lungs.
+Pulmonary diffusion - gaseous exchange in the lungs.
+Circulation of gases around the body.
+Tissue diffusion - use of oxygen for energy production and removal of CO2.
+Lung volume terminology/definitions: Residual volume - amount of air left in the lungs after exhalation.
+Tidal volume - amount of air moved in and out of the lungs in one breath.
+Vital capacity - maximum amount of air that can be forcefully inhaled and exhaled in one breath.
+5.4 Outline the process • Gaseous exchange of oxygen and carbon dioxide in the body. of gaseous exchange. • The role of the alveoli and capillaries in gaseous exchange: Oxygen (alveoli) moves from the lungs to the bloodstream (capillaries).
+Carbon dioxide passes from the blood (capillaries) to the lungs (alveoli) to be exhaled.
+The process of the diffusion of gases from areas of high concentration to areas of low concentration.